DonCrislip/V-AST/README.md

     aliases: {}

+> The **hasEntireCodeGalaxyOption** is set to true by default, but if you have a lot of entry points with a lot of code, you may want to switch this to **false** for performance reasons.

-Once you have this done, you need to build the files V•AST will use:
+Once you have your entry points set up, you need to build the files V•AST will use:

     v-ast build